tgeoghegan/ppm-prototype/README.md

 ## Client

-Run the client thusly:
+Once the leader and helper are running, run the client thusly:

     cargo run --bin client

 The client will generate random reports, encrypt them to the HPKE config advertised by the leader specified in `parameters.json` and upload them.
+The leader and helper will execute the aggregate protocol together.

+## Collector

+After the client uploads inputs, run the collector thusly:

+    cargo run --bin collector

+The helper and leader will execute the collect protocol together and transmit output shares to the collector, reassembling them into an aggregate.